theuerc/Website/gitpod/docs/references/gitpod-cli.md

-  sync-done           Notifies the corresponding gp sync-await calls that this event has happened tasks               Interact with workspace tasks timeout             Interact with workspace timeout configuration top                 Display workspace resource (CPU and memory usage) url                 Prints the URL of this workspace validate            [experimental] Validates the workspace (useful to debug a workspace configuration) version             Prints the version of the CLI
+  sync-done           Notifies the corresponding gp sync-await calls that this event has happened tasks               Interact with workspace tasks timeout             Interact with workspace timeout configuration top                 Display usage of workspace resources (CPU and memory) url                 Prints the URL of this workspace validate            [experimental] Validates the workspace (useful to debug a workspace configuration) version             Prints the version of the CLI